The best free apps to help you study better

 Make sure you also have the nib App!

-The nib App, opens in a new tab is another great option to help you stay on top of your health while you study.
-The app lets you easily find a local healthcare provider, submit a claim, and check your exclusive rewards (such as discounted yoga sessions – the perfect way to clear your mind during a stressful exam period).
+The nib App is another great option to help you stay on top of your health while you study.
+The app lets you easily find a local healthcare provider, submit a claim, and check your nib Rewards.
+Here you can access exclusive offers on things like gym memberships and other wellbeing discounts to keep you feeling your best during a stressful exam period.